-In the Washington metropolitan area during the 16th, 17th, and early 18th centuries most "graveyards" were located in churchyards (e.g. Pohick Cemetery in Fairfax) and usually near the center of town (e.g. Christ Church Cemetery in Alexandria).
-However. overcrowding of graves and sanitation laws mandated the closing of most of these early "graveyards" by the 1850's.
-The new cemeteries were located on the periphery of towns--distinct and separate from the focus of activity among the living.
+rn the Washington metropolitan area during the 16th, 17th, and early 18th centuries, as in most towns in the United States, "graveyards" were located in churchyards and usually near the center of town.
+However, overcrowding of graves and new sanitation laws mandated the closing of most of these early "graveyards" by the 1850s.
+The new cemeteries were located on the periphery of towns-distinct and separate from the focus of activity among the living.
 By the mid-19th century, a new genre of formal cemeteries was being established in America.
-(The Mount Auburn Cemetery in Boston is one of the earliest examples of these new burial places.)
+(The Mount Auburn Cemetery in Cambridge, MA is one of the earliest examples of these new burial places.)
 Most existing cemeteries in the Washington metropolitan area were created during this time and are generally referred to as "rural cemeteries."
 What was this new genre?